 alt attribute of the

 <img> tag.
-If web developers learn only the guideline, but not the reason for the guideline, they may provide alternative text that is not helpful to users who need it.
-They may even create rather than solve accessibility barriers.
+If web developers learn only the guideline, but not the rationale behind it, they may provide alternative text that is not helpful to users who need it.
+They may even create rather than resolve accessibility barriers.

-In a similar way, web developers can create web sites that are possible for people with disabilities to access, but only with great difficulty.
-The technical standards are important, but they may be insufficient on their own.
-Developers need to learn when and how to go beyond the technical standards when necessary.
+When web professionals focus only on technical specifications, they may achieve technical conformance but fall short of usable accessibility.
+They can create websites that are possible for people with disabilities to access, but only with great difficulty.
+The technical standards are important, but insufficient on their own.
+Designers and developers must also consider usability for users with disabilities.

 Focusing on the Principles of Accessibility

+WCAG techniques are presented in separate documents.
+By emphasizing principles rather than techniques, developers should approach the process conceptually.
 Conveniently, these principles spell out an acronym that is relatively easy to remember: POUR.
 The idea is to create a POUR web site, so to speak.
 The pun may be a bad one, but if it helps developers memorize the principles, then it has served its purpose.
-Each of these principles is discussed more in depth in the sections that follow.
-For now it is sufficient to say that putting the POUR principles helps put people at the center of the process, which, in the end, is the whole reason for even discussing the issues.